 ABOUT

-As an interdisciplinary artist, her practice navigates the interstitial zones where social landscapes, material memory, and body politics converge.
-For her, art is a medium of deliberate intervention—a poetic yet incisive gaze directed toward the concealed structures of oppression within contemporary life.
-She meticulously fuses political discourse with intimate experience, casting them into visual environments that are at once perceptible and visceral.
+As an interdisciplinary artist, her practice has always been situated at the intersection of social landscapes, material memory, and body politics.
+For her, art is not a declaration but a cautious mode of intervention—gazing with a poetic yet sharp eye at the subtle structures of oppression in everyday life, merging political discourse with intimate experience, and transforming them into a tangible, touchable visual field.

 CONTACT